-People with ISTJ personality type account for approximately 10-14% of the general population, which is great because it means you aren’t alone.
-When it comes to men, however, ISTJ is the most common personality type.
-So whether you are an ISTJ or a woman who wants to understand men better, read on!
+People with an ISTJ personality type account for approximately 10-14% of the general population, which is great because it means you aren’t alone.

-Before we begin, you should know that ISTJ has several other names.
-These names are meant to be more descriptive than just a four-letter combo, so if you happen to stumble upon one of these names, chances are you are reading about ISTJ:
+One thing you should know is that the ISTJ personality type has several other names.
+These names are meant to be more descriptive than just a four-letter combo, so if you happen to stumble upon one of these names, chances are you are reading about the ISTJ:

 - Responsible Realist (official MBTI site)